willdone-mt/marine-instruments-simulator.dist/.bts/progressions/roadmap.md

 - run the form and conclude it
 - Decide the first targeted instrument [✅]
 - learn the targeted instrument's license
-- after an initial instrument have been chosen , make new branch "InDev"
+- after an initial instrument have been chosen , make new branch "InDev" [✅]
 - programm the refraktometer simulation

+### Software Designing Roadmap

 ## Late Goals
 1.